top of page

 The survey consists of 206 TRUE / FALSE questions, and its completion time is approx. 20 minutes.
 The report includes 7 basic scales, 41 subscales, and a validation measure that detects careless or incorrect answers.

-1. Stability -> self-confidence, self-esteem, self-control under pressure
+1. Stability: self-confidence, self-esteem, self-control under pressure

-2. Ambition -> initiative, competition, and leadership potential
+2. Ambition: initiative, competition, and leadership potential

-3. Sociability -> extraversion, a wealth of contacts, and the pursuit of social interactions
+3. Sociability: extraversion, a wealth of contacts, and the pursuit of social interactions

-4. Interpersonal sensitivity -> warmth, charm, tact, ability to maintain relationships with others
+4. Interpersonal sensitivity: warmth, charm, tact, ability to maintain relationships with others

-5. Regularity -> conscientiousness, responsibility, self-control
+5. Regularity: conscientiousness, responsibility, self-control

-6. Inquisitiveness -> imagination, curiosity, creative potential
+6. Inquisitiveness: imagination, curiosity, creative potential

-7. Openness to knowledge -> achievement orientation, openness to learning
+7. Openness to knowledge: achievement orientation, openness to learning

 Compared to other tests on the market, HPI is not cheap.
 Its cost for an individual recipient is 250+ USD.
 However, it gives a very comprehensive picture calibrated to the working environment.

-Comparing the Hogan Test to other psychometric tests, it should be emphasized that in order to truly use it, it is necessary to properly select a group of colleagues who will agree to complete it for us.
+Comparing the Hogan Test to other psychometric tests, it should be emphasized that to truly use it, it is necessary to properly select a group of colleagues who will agree to complete it for us.

 This test measures our person's perception in the selected group and we should mentally prepare for it.
 What does it mean?
 For example, some feedback providers will want to tell us something very constructive to say the least.